 - 1. Medals will be awarded at each district to individuals finishing first through tenth.
-Plaques will be awarded to the district team champions and runners-up. - 2.
-In case of a tie in the district team championship for first, second or third places, the four golfers who comprise the team score for the tied teams will play an additional hole (or holes) until the tie is broken, using the sudden-death system. - 3.
+Plaques will be awarded to the district team champions, runners-up, and state qualifiers. - 2.
+In case of a tie in the district team championship for first, second or third places, all players on the teams tied will play an additional hole (or holes) until the tie is broken, using the sudden-death system of the best four scores from each team. - 3.
 The competitor having the lowest score after eighteen holes will be named the individual champion.
 Ten individuals will be awarded medals at districts. - 4.
-In case of a tie for first place, those involved in the tie will play an additional hole (or holes) until the tie is broken, using the sudden-death method, to determine a first place district champion.
-All other individual ties will be broken using a scorecard playoff sudden death method beginning with the number 1 handicap hole and continuing in handicap hole order until the tie is broken. - 5.
+In case of a tie for first place, - a.
+Determine in advance at which hole playoffs will begin and inform everyone.
+You will have suddendeath playoffs for any of the top-three team spots and for individual ties for first place after 18 holes. - b.
+TEAM PLAYOFF: In case of a tie for first place in the team championships, all players on the teams tied will play an additional hole (or holes) until the tie is broken, using the sudden-death system of the best four scores from each team. - c.
+INDIVIDUAL FIRST PLACE TIE: Those involved in the tie will play an additional hole (or holes) until the tie is broken, using the sudden-death method, to determine a first place district champion. - d.
+ALL OTHER INDIVIDUAL TIES: A scorecard playoff sudden death method beginning with the number 1 handicap hole and continuing in handicap hole order, until the tie is broken. - 5.
 The scorecard playoffs are to determine medal winners, not state qualifying positions.
 The state qualifiers include the top 10 individuals, plus ties, if there are ties involved.
 More than 10 people can qualify for state.
 Only 10 medals will be presented.
 Therefore, any scorecard playoffs are for the medals only.

-QUALIFYING FOR NSAA CHAMPIONSHIP (CLASS A ONLY)
+QUALIFYING FOR NSAA CHAMPIONSHIP (CLASSES A & B)

-- 1. The first three teams and the first ten individual places plus ties in each district will qualify for the NSAA Championship, using medal play.
+- The first three teams and the first ten individual places plus ties in each district will qualify for the NSAA Championship, using medal play.
 After districts are completed the NSAA will take as many individuals as needed so that there is a total of 15 individuals competing at the state golf tournament.
 Individuals will be selected according to individual differential for the season including districts.
 To be eligible a player must compete in at least five 18-hole competitions for the year and districts.
-(NSAA will keep track on all Class A player's individual differential for the season.) - 2.
+(NSAA will keep track of all Class A and B player's individual differential for the season.)
+If an individual additional qualifier declines their spot or is unable to participate that spot will not be filled. - 2.
 Playoffs will be used in case of ties for the NSAA Championship 'TEAM' qualifying spots. - 3.
 Schools that do not finish as one of the top three teams in the District cannot qualify for team honors at the NSAA Championship, even though that school may have qualified at least four individual golfers through individual placement at Districts. - 4.
 A school which qualifies for the NSAA Championship may play any five eligible players at the championship.
 They do not have to be the same people who played at the district tournament.
 Any roster changes to the State Championship team should be communicated to the NSAA office to reflect such changes and ensure scorecards, scoreboards and tee times will be accurate.
-Any substituted player will be assigned the same tee time of the player being replaced. - 5.
-An additional charge of \$25 be added to a Class A school's registration fee for boys golf and for girls golf for one year to cover programming costs that exceed \$500
+Any substituted player will be assigned the same tee time of the player being replaced.

-QUALIFYING FOR NSAA CHAMPIONSHIP (CLASSES B AND BELOW)
+QUALIFYING FOR NSAA CHAMPIONSHIP (CLASSES C & D)